top of page

 BEACH RULES & INFORMATION

 1. Badges must be worn at all times (day and night) when on Association property and displayed in a clearly visible manner.
-Persons not wearing badges will be required to leave Association property.
+People who are not wearing badges will be required to leave Association property.

 2. Borrowing of badges is NOT permitted.